-FBMach uses three different approaches to define surface features: (1) automatic recognition, (2) interactive recognition and (3) manual identification [9,10, 18,19].
+FBMach uses three different approaches to define surface features: (1) automatic recognition, (2) interactive recognition and (3) manual identification (Brooks and Wolf 1994, Brooks and Greenway 1995, Han et al. 1998, 2000).
 The automatic recognition uses a procedural algorithm to search for feature hints and then creates feature instances using the hints without user interaction.
 The interactive recognition allows the user to provide some hints for FBMach to use in generating the feature instances.
 For example, the user may identify a pocket by selecting its bottom face.
 The manual identification allows the user to create a feature instance by adding each face to the feature individually and defining each face's role in the feature (side, bottom, top, etc.).
 In STEP-NC terms, FBMach users can identify Workingsteps based on the machining features defined by AP 203/AP 224 format.
 These Workingsteps can then be arranged to form the appropriate sequence, creating a complete process plan, i.e. Workplan.
-The Workingstep and Workplan information is then saved in the STEP-NC (AP 238) file which may be passed onto a CAM system using ST-Machine (CAM plug-in suite for STEP-NC) for example.
+The Workingstep and Workplan information is then saved in the STEP-NC (AP 238) file which may be passed on to a CAM system using ST-Machine (CAM plug-in suite for STEP-NC), for example.

-A useful feature of FBMach is its ability to generate "in-process models" that represent the shape of the workpiece before and/or after a machining operation.
+A useful feature of FBMach is its ability to generate 'in-process models' that represent the shape of the workpiece before and/or after a machining operation.
 These models allow planners to see how a process plan or machining strategy progresses step by step until the final component is shaped.
 FBMach is limited to prismatic parts at the moment.

 In order to process AP-238 (AIM) data for a CAM/CNC system, an Open Source Code Library called STIX has been developed.
-With STIX, the advantages of the STEP AIM

-(integration, upward compatibility) can be combined with those of the STEP-NC ARM (understandability).
-STIX is still under development with addition of more access functions (e.g. those for traversal of data, data browser and COM for milling applications) and data creation functions (e.g. those for a subset of STEP-NC functionality and COM for milling applications) [23].
+With STIX, the advantages of the STEP AIM (integration, upward compatibility) can be combined with those of the STEP-NC ARM (understandability).
+STIX is still under development with addition of more access functions (e.g. those for traversal of data, data browser and COM for milling applications) and data-creation functions (e.g. those for a subset of STEP-NC functionality and COM for milling applications) (IMS STEP-NC Consortium 2003).

-At the CNC end, STEP Tools Inc. has developed a suite of CAM plug-in's called ST-Machine, i.e. Plug-in for GibbsCAM and Plug-in for MasterCAM.
-These plug-in's are effectively customized command parsers and command interpolators for processing STEP-NC, when keeping the I/O structure and servo system of the machine intact.
-They can read AP 238 files, build CAM geometry, match cutting tools, build CAM operations, optimise, verify and post the machine commands to a CNC controller.
+At the CNC end, STEP Tools Inc. has developed a suite of CAM plug-ins called ST-Machine, i.e. Plug-in for GibbsCAM and Plug-in for MasterCAM.
+These plug-ins are effectively customized command parsers and command interpolators for processing STEP-NC, when keeping the I/O structure and servo system of the machine intact.
+They can read AP 238 files, build CAM geometry, match cutting tools, build CAM operations, optimize, verify and post the machine commands to a CNC controller.
 Figure 20 shows the overall architecture of the STEP-compliant CAD/CAPP/CAM/CNC scenario.

 A follow-on pilot project sponsored by STEP Tools undertook to demonstrate STEP-NC at participating sites.
-In January 2003 a demonstration at NASA's Jet Propulsion Laboratory showed the GibbsCAM STEP-NC plug-in generating NC code for milling from an AP-238 input file [8].
-Tests showed a reduction in programming time from 105 minutes to 12 minutes.
-In June 2003 a demonstration at NIST showed the MasterCAM STEP-NC plug-in generating NC code for surface milling and probing from an AP-238 file.
+In January 2003, a demonstration at NASA's Jet Propulsion Laboratory showed the GibbsCAM STEP-NC plug-in generating NC code for milling from an AP-238 input file (Anonymous 2003b).
+Tests showed a reduction in programming time from 105 min to 12 min.
+In June 2003, a demonstration at NIST showed the MasterCAM STEP-NC plug-in generating NC code for surface milling and probing from an AP-238 file.
 This demonstration included handling of Boeing/McDonnell-Douglas AIMS-PE parametric surface definitions.

-Figure 20 STEP-compliant CAD/CAPP/CAM/CNC scenario [23]
+Figure 20.
+STEP-compliant CAD/CAPP/CAM/CNC scenario (IMS STEP-NC Consortium 2003).